 Donation options were also added, but for whatever reason, most people do not donate.
 Nonetheless, we will continue on with our mission of providing free privacy and security guides while also testing various privacy tools.
 (There are no plans to ever restrict content through paid memberships.)

 Aside from hosting and other fixed costs of running a website, an enormous amount of time is invested into researching and testing privacy tools.
 Time is not free – everyone needs to earn a living and the bills don’t pay themselves.

 To maintain as much independence as possible, we do not allow any advertising, paid rankings, or paid reviews.
 While we do have affiliate relationships with some businesses discussed on this site (but not all), we work hard to maintain as much independence as possible and base all recommendations on extensive, unbiased testing and research.

-If a VPN service does poorly in testing, it will not get recommended.
+If a product or service does poorly in testing, it will not get recommended.
 Period.
 And we will never be paid to change or amend reviews to conceal information from our readers.

 Who is Sven Taylor?